qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 repeat this here and you will see that QGIS also provides further command line options.

-* |nix| Assuming that QGIS is installed in the PATH, you can start QGIS by typing: \usertext{qgis}  at a command prompt or by double clicking on the QGIS application link (or shortcut) on the desktop or in the application menu.
+* |nix| Assuming that QGIS is installed in the PATH, you can start QGIS by typing: ``qgis``  at a command prompt or by double clicking on the QGIS application link (or shortcut) on the desktop or in the application menu.
 * |win| Start QGIS using the Start menu or desktop shortcut, or double click on a QGIS project file.